Rishikeshrajrxl/Appian-Knowledge-Center/Interfaces.md

 **User Input Task (UIT)**
  - If **Save Into is NOT defined** in the UIT input fields → then Appian will use the **Output variable mapping** defined in the process model.
  - If **Save Into IS defined** in the UIT input fields → then the value entered by the user will be saved through the input itself, and output mapping won’t override it.

+**Embedded Interfaces**
+ - Embedded interfaces are one of the user experience options available in Appian, alongside Tempo, [sites](https://docs.appian.com/suite/help/25.3/Sites.html), and [portals](https://docs.appian.com/suite/help/25.3/portal-object.html).
+Embedded interfaces allow Appian interfaces to be embedded in external web pages.
+This lets users interact with Appian forms and interfaces directly within those external pages, without navigating to a distinct Appian environment like a site.
+In fact, users may not even realize they are interacting with an Appian-powered interface, especially if a custom [theme](https://docs.appian.com/suite/help/25.3/Themes_for_Embedded_Interfaces.html) is applied.